The Final Countdown to Retire Early in 2026: A Monthly Guide

 Profit and prosper with the best of expert advice - straight to your e-mail.

-If you’re done waiting but aren’t sure what final steps to take, this monthly early retirement checklist is for you.
-By January 1, 2026, you can ceremoniously update your LinkedIn profile headline to include one very satisfying word: “former.”
+If you’re done waiting but aren’t sure what the final steps are, this monthly early retirement checklist is for you.
+By December 31, 2026, you can ceremoniously update your LinkedIn profile headline to include one very satisfying word: “former.”

 January: review your retirement readiness

 Since this year’s resolution is greater than dropping a few pounds, there’s no time to waste.
-Brett Spencer, CFP® and founder of Impact Financial advises, “Retirement planning can be overwhelming, especially dealing with nuances of early retirement.
+Brett Spencer, CFP® and founder of Impact Financial, advises, “Retirement planning can be overwhelming, especially dealing with the nuances of early retirement.
 Just like a new year’s workout program, getting started is key.”

 Here’s what to tackle first so your goal doesn’t collect dust like an unused gym membership.

 Assess your target: How much do you need?
-The Rule of 25 offers a simple formula: multiply your annual estimated retirement expenses by 25.
+The Rule of 25 is a simple formula: multiply your estimated annual retirement expenses by 25.
 This provides a target number that could allow you to withdraw 4% annually while preserving your nest egg.
 For greater accuracy, try our retirement calculator.

-Build a budget: Include essentials like housing and food, plus fun stuff like travel.
+Build a budget: Include essentials like housing and food, as well as fun stuff like travel.
 Recognizing many high-income workers in the FIRE (financial independence, retire early) movement, WorthPointe partner and CFP® John Chapman says, “High earners may not need to budget while working, but in early retirement, it’s a must.”

 Get a plan and run projections: A financial adviser can stress-test your plan for worst-case scenarios, ensuring your money outlasts you — not the other way around.